RadiusNetworks/flybuy-documentation/doc/api/v1/orders.md

 ### Hostname

-Use this hostname with the HTTP protocol specified in each section to get the full API URL.
+Use this hostname with the path specified in each request to get the full API URL.

 ```http
 https://flybuy.radiusnetworks.com